Hermann Göring: Nazi potentate

 One of the terms of the Treaty of Versailles, which had been in place since the end of World War I, stated that Germany was not allowed to maintain an air force.
 After the 1928 signing of the Kellogg–Briand Pact, police aircraft were permitted.
 Göring was appointed Air Traffic Minister in May 1933.
 Germany began to accumulate aircraft in violation of the Treaty, and in 1935 the existence of the Luftwaffe was formally acknowledged, with Göring as Reich Aviation Minister.

 During a cabinet meeting in September 1936, Göring and Hitler announced that the German rearmament programme must be sped up.
 On 18 October, Hitler named Göring as Plenipotentiary of the Four Year Plan to undertake this task.
 Göring created a new organisation to administer the Plan and drew the ministries of labour and agriculture under its umbrella.
 He bypassed the Economics Ministry in his policy-making decisions, to the chagrin of Hjalmar Schacht, the minister in charge.
 Huge expenditures were made on rearmament, in spite of growing deficits.
 Schacht resigned on 26 November 1937, and Göring took over the Economics Ministry on an interim basis until January 1938.
 He then managed to install Walther Funk in the position, who also took control of the Reichsbank when Schacht was forced out of that post as well in January 1939.
-In this way, both of these institutions effectively were brought under Göring's control under the auspices of the Four Year Plan.
+In this way, both of these institutions were effectively brought under Göring's control under the auspices of the Four Year Plan.
 In July 1937, the Reichswerke Hermann Göring was established under state ownership – though led by Göring – with the aim of boosting steel production beyond the level which private enterprise could economically provide.